 Water, wheat gluten, chicken, meat by-products, liver, chicken, soy flour, duck, potassium chloride, corn starch-modified, added color, folic acid, Vitamin A supplement, Vitamin D-3 supplement, sodium selenite, zinc sulfate, pyridoxine hydrochloride, Vitamin B-12 supplement, Vitamin E supplement, riboflavin supplement, tricalcium phosphate, choline chloride, copper sulfate, biotin.

 Make sure you read the label to find out the exact ingredients, in case I missed any.

 378 kcal per can

 Final Word On Canned Dog Food For Pugs

 Finding the right dog food for your Pug will vary from dog to dog.
 I’ve done my best to provide you with some of the best food for Pugs.
-I’ve put together a list of senior dry dog food for Pugs, to help keep them healthy.
+I’ve put together a list of best senior dry dog food for Pugs, to help keep them healthy.